 Read Instantaneous Import TOU Matrices (SRV 4.1.2)

-This section intentionally left blank
+Where it is not possible to retrieve all of the values from the target SMETS1 GSME then, in the SMETS1 Response, the values in TariffTOURegisterMatrixValue with indices 1 and 2 will be the values from the Device and the values with indices 3 and 4 will be 0 meaning that the values from the Device cannot be retrieved (with their MMC meanings).

 Read Instantaneous Import TOU With Blocks Matrices (SRV 4.1.3)

 Where the SMETS1 ESME does not report values for the Tariff Block Counter Matrix (with their SMETS1 meaning), the values returned in CounterMatrixTOUValues (with their Message Mapping Catalogue meaning) in the SMETS1 Response shall all be zero.